SeanBeckman/eng-practices/README.md

     Other organizations often call this a "change", "patch", or "pull-request".
 *   **LGTM**: Means "Looks Good to Me".
 It is what a code reviewer says when approving a CL.
+*   **NIT**: Means "nitpick" which is where a reviewer is making a comment on a CL but it is only meant as a mild suggestion rather than a request for change.

 ## License